canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 * Maximize the scope of downstream users and broad appeal to the entire private sector
   * In essence, this means greater flexibility for end users and developers to reuse the software as they see fit, including as part of commercial software.

-Recommended permissive licences (1) for Government of Canada open source code are:
+Recommended permissive licences for Government of Canada open source code are:

 * [MIT](https://opensource.org/licenses/MIT)
 * [Apache 2.0](https://opensource.org/licenses/Apache-2.0)

-(1) If your project requires another permissive licence, please contact the Open Source Advisory Board.
+If your project would like to use another permissive licence, please contact the Open Source Advisory Board.

 ##### Reciprocal licences